csharpd/rps-java/README.md

 # Rock_Paper_Scissors_Javascript

-TDD  Rock Paper Scissors game with Jasmine and Javascript.
-Used JQuery, SASS & HAML on the presentation layer.
-Compiled with Grunt.
++TDD  Rock Paper Scissors game with Jasmine and Javascript.+ Used JQuery, SASS & HAML on the presentation layer.
++ Compiled with Grunt.

 ![](public/images/screenshot.png)